 How to Make Nut Free Energy Balls

-First, add all ingredients except water and cocoa powder to your food processor or high powered blender.
-Blend until mixture is a course flour.
+- Add all ingredients except the water and cocoa powder to your food processor.

 - Prep Time: 10 minutes